Stability in shape optimization with second variation: On Second order shape derivatives.

 \end{lemma}

-A fundamental fact for this work appears here in the expression of the shape hessian. {Even if they are defined and derived for regular perturbations,} they are naturally defined and continuous on different Sobolev spaces on $\partial\Omega$.
-The hessian of the perimeter is defined on $\sH^1(\partial\Omega)$, the hessian of Dirichlet energy on $\sH^{1/2}(\partial\Omega)$ while the hessian of the volume is defined on $\sL^2(\partial\Omega)$ as expressed in the following continuity properties:
+A fundamental fact for this work appears here in the expression of the shape hessians. {Even if they are derived for regular perturbations,} they are naturally defined and continuous on different Sobolev spaces on $\partial\Omega$: \begin{lemma}[Continuity of shape Hessians] If $\Omega$ is $\sC^2$, there is a constant $C>0$ such that